Affordable Housing Campaign

 - Develop a comprehensive long-term social and affordable housing plan with targets and timelines - to ensure governments are publicly accountable for promises and progress.

 - End "no grounds" evictions in NSW law, which leave low-income renters unnecessarily vulnerable.
-We're part of an alliance campaigning for this: Make Renting Fair
+We support the campaign to Make Renting Fair.

-Background on these actions, and why we recommend them, can be found under About the issue - and more in Resources below.
+Background on these actions, and why we recommend them, below under About the issue - and more in Resources.